AGrzesiak/myRetail/README.md

 * Lombok - Limits boilerplate code
 * Spock - Testing framework
 * Docker - Container service for Cassandra
+* Spring Security - Module for basic security that could be expanded to an external provider

 ## Docker Hosted Cassandra